TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/cayenne/_index.md

 {{< figure src="start-screen.png" alt="Choose a device" >}}

-You will be presented with a list of LoRaWAN networks you can connect your devices from and a list of device models you can connect to Cayenne.
+You will be presented with a list of LoRaWAN® networks you can connect your devices from and a list of device models you can connect to Cayenne.
 Scroll through the list of networks on the left and choose **The Things Network**, then select the model of your end device.

 You can choose the device model, but you can also choose **Cayenne LPP**.
 If you choose a device model and you start experiencing issues, try using the **Cayenne LPP** instead.
 In this guide, we chose **Cayenne LPP**.